Bridges at Abbey House Dental

 A dental bridge can transform a space by giving you a fixed option.

-When you have a tooth missing you there may be several options to replace it, one of those could be a bridge.
-Missing teeth can cause other teeth to drift into the spaces causing areas which are difficult to clean and therefore at a higher risk of needing further treatment due to decay.
+When you have a tooth missing, there may be several options to replace it, and one of those could be a bridge.
+Missing teeth can cause other teeth to drift into the spaces, causing areas which are difficult to clean and therefore at a higher risk of needing further treatment due to decay.
 We would need to do a thorough assessment of your surrounding teeth to assess whether a bridge would be a suitable option for you.

 If you have recently had a tooth removed, the healing process can take up to six months, we would recommend a temporary denture during this period.
 A bridge can be made once the healing has completed, this will give a more pleasing fit and a longer lasting bridge.